burnoutband/kubernetes-training/docs/day3/01_kubelet.md

     * In the GCP Console, go to the VM Instances page.
     * In the list of virtual machine instances, click SSH in the row of the master instance.

-1. Check kubelet service status
+1. Check the kubelet service status
     ```
     systemctl status kubelet
     ```
-    The status should be `Active(running)`
+    The status should be `active(running)`

-1. Examine kubelet startup parameters
+1. Check the kubelet startup parameters

     Save output of the previous commend to a file
     ```